-The Administered Capital Budget funding provided to the Office as part of the 2015-16 Budget process is supporting a program to sustain the condition and capability of the heritage properties in the national estate at Government House, Canberra and at Admiralty House, Sydney, for which the Office has statutory stewardship responsibilities.
+The Administered Capital Budget funding provided to the Office is supporting a program to sustain the condition and capability of the heritage properties in the national estate at Government House, Canberra and at Admiralty House, Sydney, for which the Office has statutory stewardship responsibilities.

 This property program is proceeding under the direction of the Management Committee through the Property Sub-Committee (PSC).
-Planned expenditure under this program is approximately \$2.6 million per annum and will be prioritised to meet WHS, accessibility and compliance requirements.
+Planned expenditure under this program is approximately \$2.6 million per annum and will be prioritised to meet Work Health and Safety, accessibility and compliance requirements.
+The Office received additional Administered Capital funding at Additional Estimates in 2019 for a project to protect and preserve the historic Kirribilli Point Battery precinct at Admiralty House.